Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 5,997

-Proposed New Contract Acres: 510
+Goal for New Contract Acres: 5,984

-Reclamation WaterSMART Funding Categories: WEEG, 2014
+Reclamation WaterSMART Funding Opportunities: WEEG (2014)

-Complemented Projects Type: Water metering
+Complemented Projects Type: water metering

 Name: Twin Falls Clover Irrigation Area